apideck-samples/crm/README.md

 - Copy `.env.example` and create a `.env.local` file
 - Add your API key: `NEXT_PUBLIC_API_KEY=<your-api-key>`
 - Add your Application ID: `NEXT_PUBLIC_APP_ID=<your-app-id>`
-- Your env should also include `NEXT_PUBLIC_CONSUMER_ID=test-consumer`
 - Your env should also include `NEXT_PUBLIC_API_URL=https://unify.apideck.com`
-- Optional: If you do not want to scope this application to your Apideck account, you can change the consumer ID.
-The consumer ID gives you the flexibility to build completely independent or multi-tenant apps.
+- Your env could include `NEXT_PUBLIC_CONSUMER_ID=test-consumer`, but if you don't want to scope this application to a single consumer, you should use a unique user identifier as consumer ID.
+You can provide a consumer ID when [creating a session](https://developers.apideck.com/apis/vault/reference#operation/sessionsCreate) by passing the `x-apideck-consumer-id` header.

 #### Step 2: Install dependencies

 - Install dependencies with `yarn` or `npm install`
 - Run the development server with `yarn dev` or `npm run dev`
 - Visit `http://localhost:3000/` to see if it's running.
-If you haven't configured any integrations yet you will see a message.
+If you haven't configured any integrations you will see a message.

 #### Step 3: Create a Vault session and add connections

 You need to create a Vault session and add/configure at least one CRM connection.
 You can do this by clicking the `Integrations settings` button in the navbar.
-This will redirect you to the [Integration Settings](https://github.com/apideck-samples/integration-settings) app that gives you a UI to configure CRM connections.
+This button will redirect you to the [Integration Settings](https://github.com/apideck-samples/integration-settings) app that gives you a UI to configure CRM connections.

-After you have successfully configured a CRM connection, you can use the `Return to application` link to return to `localhost:3000`.
-You can change the return URL inside the `VaultSessionButton`.
+After configuring at least one CRM connection, you can use the `Return to application` link to return to `localhost:3000`.
+You can change the return URL by providing a `redirect_uri` while creating a session.

 You should now be able to load and manage the leads of the connection you have configured.